-This is where part of the outer bony wall of the orbit is removed surgically, allowing some backward movement of the globes in the eye-sockets 2 to 4mm are typical values.
+This is where part of the outer bony wall of the orbit is removed surgically, allowing some backward movement of the globes in the eye-sockets - between 2 to 4 mm are typical values.
 The surgery is performed under a general ("full") anaesthetic, through about a 12mm incision at the outer angle of the eyelids and the scar rapidly fades into the natural creases.
-If removal of the lateral wall is not sufficient ,we will, in some cases, proceed to remove the inner wall of the socket to increase the reduction of proptosis - although this "balanced" two-wall decompression is associated with a higher rate of diplopia (double vision) after surgery.
+If removal of the lateral wall is not sufficient we will, in some cases, proceed to remove the inner wall of the socket to increase the reduction of proptosis - although this "balanced" two-wall decompression is associated with a higher rate of diplopia (double vision) after surgery.

 Any decompression surgery is a fairly major procedure and the small size of the incision must not give the idea that this is a minor operation.
-It involves admission to hospital for 1 night, general anaesthesia, and about 1 to 2 hours of operating time for each side.
-There will be some bruising, swelling and relatively mild discomfort after surgery and it will be necessary to take up to 3 weeks off work following surgery,
+It involves admission to hospital for 1 night, general anaesthesia, and about 1.5 hours of operating time for each side.
+There will be some bruising, swelling and relatively mild discomfort after surgery and it will be necessary to take a painkiller such as paracetamol.